maybebyte/anthesis/nixos.md

 sometimes they're unneeded or implemented poorly; in fact, lacking unnecessary features *is* a feature in my book.
-Less code equates to less potential for bugs and vulnerabilities, and large code bases lead to less maintainability and portability by their very nature.
+Less code equates to less potential for bugs and vulnerabilities, and large code bases lead to less maintainability and portability.

 The only viable boot loader for `/boot` encryption in Linux, GRUB, doesn't handle decryption as elegantly as OpenBSD's boot loader does.
 In